OMSignal's Biometric Smartwear offers a next gen workout

 The company is also considering expanding beyond the sporting sphere, with discussions taking place regarding the application of its wearable tech in the medical field.
 Utilizing the smart shirt's ability to monitor an individual's vital functions would be a valuable aide for medical practitioners in keeping a virtual eye on out patients.

-Below is UMsignal's promotional video for its new smartwear range.
+Below is OMsignal's promotional video for its new smartwear range.